 Recipe from Garden Fresh Foodie

 Editor’s note: This plant-based stew is perfect for when the temperature begins to cool down, especially with the warming Indian spices.
-Lentil stews are so comforting and enjoyable to me.
-Hopefully, this recipe will be enjoyable to you as well.
+Lentil stews are comforting and make a great meal served with rice or quinoa.
+Enjoy!

 Indian Cauliflower Lentil Stew